EricssonBroadcastServices/EnigmaRiverAndroidCore/tutorials/basics/your_first_app.md

 ```

-If you don't have any end user accounts for your Red Bee OTT plattform, create one now.
+If you don't have any end user accounts for your Red Bee OTT platform,
+create one now.
 This can be done using the customer portal.

 ## Logging in
 There are different types of login requests (`UserLoginRequest`,`AnonymousLoginRequest`, `ResumeLoginRequest`, etc.), but for this tutorial we will be using the `UserLoginRequest` wich represents a request to log in using end user credentials.